AccentureFed/18FRFQ-Response/user-centric-design/README.md

 ## Version 2.0
 After comparing the 2 designs we incorporated the best aspects of each other into one design to move forward with so the development team had a single vision to focus on.

+## Version 3.0
+Refined the design after doing initial interactive phone and tablet views.

+## Version 4.0
+Modified design layout and controls based on usability testing performed on the afternoon of 6/23.